Ultis/rawr/ReadMe.txt

  In order to release Rawr b10 sooner, I chose to cut out several significant features.
 I plan to implement these all in b11, but until then, you'll just have to do without.
 Here's a list of what's on my list:

  * More Calculation Options - You'll notice on the Options tab in Cat mode, that there are a number of items that are disabled (grey'd out), including Target Level, Primary Attack, and Finisher.
 These will be the biggest new feature in b11, most likely.
- * Item Editor for Cat - If you bring up the Item Editor in Cat mode, you'll see that it still shows all the fields for Bear stats, not Cat stats.
-Rawr will still keep track of all the Cat stats, they're just not all editable in the Item Editor.
-If you *really* want to edit some cat items, you'll have to do it in the xml for now, which I know would be a huge pain in the ass.
-Sorry. :(
- * Swapping Between Cat & Bear - Currently the different calculation models are only loaded at startup.
-I hope to allow swapping in b11.
-Just save and relaunch for now.
  * Combat Table - It's blank...
 Need to implement multiple combat tables, since it's different for white and yellow attacks.
  * Temporary Buffs - There's a ton of buffs for Bear that are short buffs like potions and other consumables...
 I plan to add things like this for cat.
  * Values of Idols - Everbloom and Terror are correct.
 Others, not so much.